Tsuey/L4D2-BSP-Lump-Editing/README.md

-The normal way to create *.LMP files is to decompile the original map, load the resulting *.VMF in Hammer, make the edits, then compile out just the modified lump -- almost exclusively this is LUMP_ENTITIES at Index 0.
+The normal way to create *.LMP files is to decompile the original map, load the resulting *.VMF in Hammer, make the edits, then compile out just the modified lump -- almost exclusively this is LUMP_ENTITIES at Index 0, since that's a plaintext lump BSPSource can decompile flawlessly.

 But many lumps exist, such as LUMP_BRUSHES at Index 18: